 Before a guest’s trip, a vehicle has prior damage to the bumper.
-Repairing and refinishing the prior damage would have taken 2 hours of work.
+Repairing and refinishing the prior damage would have cost $350.
 During the trip, the bumper receives new damage.
-Due to the new damage, the time to repair the bumper increases from 2 to 5 hours.
-The host would be paid for 3 hours of repair.
+Due to the new damage, the cost to repair the new bumper has increased from $350 to $500.
+Turo would pay the host $150 for the new damage.

 Scrapes to wheels are very common, which means having scrapes prior to a guest’s trip is a possibility.
 Most shops charge a flat fee of $125 to repair and refinish a wheel.
 During a trip, a guest adds new scrapes to the wheel.
 In most cases, the cost to repair the wheel in total is still estimated at $125.
 The new scrapes don't increase the repair cost from what already existed, so the claimed wheel damage would not be paid.